sennetconsortium/provenance-ui/README.md

 }
 ```
 `propertyName` must be a property included in the `dataMap`'s `props` or `typeProps` section.
-Also, if needed to instead draw some shape or svg path, must also specify the corresponding `imageMapActions`.
+Also, if needed to instead draw some shape or SVG path, must also specify the corresponding `imageMapActions`.
 Example:
 ```
 imageMap: {
 'Sample|sennet:sample_category|Block': null